Alex Désert: Career

 His motion picture credits include the independent hit Swingers, Playing God, High Fidelity, Bob Funk and PCU with Jeremy Piven, David Spade and Jon Favreau, and Alexander and the Terrible, Horrible, No Good, Very Bad Day, from Disney Studios.
+His Disney Channel Original Movie credits include Invisible Sister and Freaky Friday (2018 film).

-Désert has lent his voice to various animated series and video games including; The Avengers: Earth's Mightiest Heroes as Nick Fury; as Wise in the web series The LeBrons; Crystal Dynamic's Tomb Raider; and, Scarface: The World is Yours.
-He also portrayed the auto-tuned pimp Zimos in the 2011 THQ release, Saints Row: The Third; In the World of Warcraft expansion Battle for Azeroth he portrayed the loa Bwonsamdi.
+Désert has lent his voice to various animated series and video games, including The Avengers: Earth's Mightiest Heroes as Nick Fury; as Wise in the web series The LeBrons; Crystal Dynamic's Tomb Raider; and, Scarface: The World is Yours.
+He also portrayed the auto-tuned pimp Zimos in the 2011 THQ release, Saints Row: The Third.
+Starting in the World of Warcraft expansion Battle for Azeroth he portrayed the loa Bwonsamdi.

 In addition to his acting career, Désert is one of the lead singers in Hepcat, a ska/reggae band that has toured the United States, Australia and Europe with bands such as The Mighty Mighty Bosstones and The Specials.
-Having released four albums, Hepcat's exposure has included national magazine features and an appearance on Late Night with Conan O’Brien.
-He also lends his vocal talents to the Los Angeles-based reggae collective The Lions.
+Having released four albums, Hepcat's exposure has included national magazine features and an appearance on Late Night with Conan O'Brien.
+He also lends his vocal talents to the Los Angeles–based reggae collective The Lions.

 In 2020, he took over the role of Carl Carlson and Lou from Hank Azaria on The Simpsons in light of the George Floyd protests, starting with "Undercover Burns", which premiered on September 27, 2020.